oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.19.2 UNSUBSCRIBE Flags

-For The UNSUBSCRIBE Flags is 1 byte field in Byte position 3 of the UNSUBSCRIBE packet.
+For The UNSUBSCRIBE Flags is 1 byte field of the UNSUBSCRIBE packet.

 The UNSUBSCRIBE Flags field includes the following flag:

--   **Topic Type.** This is a 2-bit field in Bit 0 and 1 which determines the format of the topic Id value.
+-   **Topic Type.** This is a 2-bit field in Bit 0 and 1 which determines the format of the topic data value.
 Refer to [Table 10](#topic-types) for the definition of the various topic types.

 #### 3.1.19.3 Packet Identifier